-Table 9: Correlation coefficient between actual measurement and
+Table 9: Correlation coefficient between actual measurement and satellite observation

 According to the Mann Kendall and Spearman rho trend tests, increasing trends were determined in Giresun station for average and average of the maximum temperature values in almost all months and annual values.
 According to the Innovative Sen Method, a medium and high increasing trend was observed in february, may, june, november and annual values.
 For average and maximum relative humidity, decreasing trend was determined in almost all months and annual values by Mann Kendall and Spearman rho trend tests and Sen Method.
 There is an increasing trend in pressure parameter for april in Giresun.
-As a result of trend analysis, an increasing trend was observed in april by Mann Kendall and Spearman rho tests.
-According to the Innovative Sen Method, a low increasing trend was observed in the january, march and all monthy and medium decreasing trend was observed in the february and april charts.
+As a result of trend analysis, an increasing trend was observed in Giresun station precipitation values in january, march and annual results, and a decreasing trend was observed in april by Mann Kendall and Spearman rho tests.
+According to the Innovative Sen Method, a low increasing trend was observed in the january, march and allow and medium decreasing trend was observed in the february and april charts.